realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/16-core-2-accountability-to-core-1-salience.md

 ---

-# XVI.
+# XVIII.
 What This Rejects

 This principle rejects several symmetrical errors.